wiwao/LeptonGimbal/README.md

 # LeptonGimbal
 Gimbal for thermal cam(geared motor type)

-*BEFORE YOU CONNECT GIMBAL YOU NEED TO CALIBRATION OFFSET.
+*BEFORE YOU CONNECT GIMBAL YOU NEED TO CALIBRATION OFFSET WITH MPU6050.

 the original is as follows;-
 https://www.instructables.com/Gyro-Stabilizer-W-Arduino-and-Servo/